Blog > Articles

 Let me tell you about Sam, a healthy and active 49 year-old man who loves to snowboard.
 After a bad fall and hand injury, he developed chronic pain that interfered with his daily life.
 One of his doctors prescribed gabapentin to treat his pain and increased the dose until the pain was almost completely gone.
 Sam was thrilled to resume all of his activities and sleep well again, but over time he noticed more difficulty controlling his weight.
 After gaining a few pounds each month over the course of a year (despite no change in his daily habits) he came to our clinic desperate for help with the unexplained weight gain.

 It turns out that the gabapentin was the likely culprit of Sam’s extra weight.
-This type of medication-related weight gain is actually relatively common.
+This type of medication-related weight gain is actually relatively common (and can also be seen with beta blockers, antibiotics, and more.
 This can be really frustrating when losing weight is already so difficult!
-In this article we’ll talk more about gabapentin specifically – what it is, what the research says about the potential for gabapentin to cause weight gain, and what you can do about it.
+In this article we’ll talk more about gabapentin specifically - what it is, what the research says about the potential for gabapentin to cause weight gain, and what you can do about it.

 What is Gabapentin?